EirikurJonsson/DS803_Stats/README.md

 ## Extra info

 The Rmarkdown cheetsheet is fantastic to use.
 If you cant find it on our shared Onedrive then google Rmarkdown cheetsheet Rstudio and that way you will get it.
+You can also contact me over the sudent email or our FBmessenger group.